francescomucio/tee-as-transformation/docs/user-guide/cli-reference.md

 ```

 **What it does:**
-1. Compiles project to OTS modules (parses SQL/Python models, loads imported OTS modules)
+1. Compiles project to OTS modules (parses SQL/Python models and functions, loads imported OTS modules)
 2. Loads compiled OTS modules from `output/ots_modules/`
+3. Executes functions before models (functions must be created before models that depend on them)
-3. Resolves dependencies automatically
+4. Resolves dependencies automatically
-4. Executes models in the correct order
+5. Executes models in the correct order
-5. Materializes results as tables/views in the database
+6. Materializes results as tables/views in the database

+**Output:**
+The run command provides detailed output including:
+- Function execution status (functions are executed before models)
+- Model execution status with row counts
+- Final summary with counts of executed tables and functions

 **Note:** The `run` command does NOT execute tests.
 Use `t4t test` to run tests separately, or `t4t build` to execute models with interleaved test execution.